squeaktoy/hearth/README.md

 threads.
 Lunatic's operation is another large influence on Hearth's design, and Hearth may reference--or even directly use--Lunatic's code in its own codebase.

+## Services

+Processes may be registered in the runtime as a service.
+A service is simply a process that can be located using a string identifier.
+This way, other processes depending on the functionality provided by another process may consistently acquire access to that process, even if the process ID for the required process changes between instantiations, runtime executions, or peers.

+## Native Processes

+Some processes are not WebAssembly scripts but are instead processes running in the runtime application.
+These native processes provide non-native processes with features that sandboxed WebAssembly scripts would not otherwise have access to.
+These include global space configuration, mouse and keyboard input on desktops, and more.

 ## IPC

 To administrate the network, every peer in a Hearth network exposes an IPC